 The species may be found in

-The genus in which this species is currently placed (Tephrosia) is inappropriate for this species and those currently named Boarmia phloeopa and Boarmia panconita.
-They should all be placed in a new as yet undescribed genus.
+The genera into which this species formerly was placed (Tephrosia and Hypomecis) are inappropriate for this species.
+It and the species currently named Boarmia phloeopa and Boarmia panconita should all be placed in a new as yet undescribed genus.

 Further reading :